Future Dates to be announced

 We continue up the Vezere, with beautiful scenery and quiet roads.
 You can follow your guides on to the village of Les Eyzies-de-Tayac, today’s final destination, or take your map in hand and continue on your own.

-Les Eyzies is not only an impressive village set at the base of steep tree-topped cliffs, but also the capital of prehistory.
+Les Eyzies is not only an impressive village set at the base of steep tree-topped cliffs but also the capital of prehistory.
 To give you sufficient time to explore the region’s prehistoric wonders as well as the river itself, we’re staying here two nights.

 Today you’ll have many options in and around Les Eyzies-de-Tayac.
 Canoe the Vezere, visit one or more of the region’s many prehistoric discoveries, and of course, go for a bike ride.

 After breakfast, with so much to see and do, there’s a tough choice to be made.
 We’ve mapped out a route today that takes in a great complement of the “must sees”.
-In addition, we’ve provided other options of varied lengths, that take in the river with its many natural wonders as well as opportunities to stop and visit the caves and other marvels from the dawn of civilization.
+In addition, we’ve provided other options of varying lengths, that take in the river with its many natural wonders as well as opportunities to stop and visit the caves and other marvels from the dawn of civilization.

 At Lascaux Caves, see the worlds most famous collection of cave paintings, tour Grand Roc’s wonderful display of crystals, or visit the 13th-century fortress which houses France’s National Museum of Prehistory, just to name a few.